 - 1. The LOT shall meet whenever needed.
 When a change which materially affects conditions of employment of BU employees at the local level is contemplated, local Management shall request a LOT meeting with the Steward and shall place the matter on the meeting's agenda.
 Notice of the contemplated change shall be made as far in advance as is practicable.
 The Steward will be provided with a reasonable opportunity, not to exceed fifteen (15) days, to consult with the impacted employees.
 Whenever the local Steward wishes to propose a change in working conditions or office operations, she / he shall request a LOT meeting which shall be conducted promptly.
 In cases such as this when the Parties are engaged in collective bargaining, the procedures contained in section 5 below will also apply. - 2.
 Each meeting will have an agenda.
 Either Party may provide input as to what matters will be placed on the agenda.
-Any council member may submit items to the respective chair for consideration that it be included on the agenda.
-The agenda will be prioritized by the chairs and provided to each council member no later than two (2) weeks prior to the date of the next scheduled meeting.
-Agenda items not submitted in a timely manner may only be considered by mutual agreement of the co-chairs.
+Any team member may submit items to the respective chair for consideration that it be included on the agenda.
+Issues not on the agenda at the time of the meeting may only be considered by mutual agreement of the co-chairs.
 Any or all of the following matters may be placed on the agenda: - a.
 Consultation and discussion Either Party may bring to the meeting issues which are to be discussed and allow for consultation, e.g., informational subjects, issues of morale, relationship issues, etc. - b.
-Statutory bargaining obligations, in which case, the procedures contained in section 5 below will apply.
+Statutory bargaining obligations, in which case, the procedures contained in section 5 below will apply. - 3.
+Actions of the LOT cannot amend or otherwise alter the terms of the Collective Bargaining Agreement (CBA) or National Memorandum of Understandings (MOUs).